Assembling documents

 ---

 If you use an interview-wide attachment options block to set defaults, you can override those defaults for a particular attachment by providing specific options within the question block.
+If you specify metadata in both the attachment options and the attachment block, the metadata in the attachment block will merge with the metadata in the attachment options block.

 Assembling DOCX templates